 An eruptive activity of the volcano continues.
 Satellite data by KVERT showed: the explosions sent ash up to 3-9.5 km a.s.l. all week, the ash plumes and clouds moved more 450 km to the different directions of the volcano; a thermal anomaly over the volcano on 13-14, and 17-19 May.

 BEZYMIANNY VOLCANO (CAVW #300250)

 55.97 N, 160.6 E; Elevation 2882 m (9453 ft)

 Aviation Colour Code is YELLOW

-A moderate gas-steam activity of the volcano continues.
+The extrusive-effusive eruption of the volcano continues.
+Aerosol clouds and ash plumes from hot avalanches could occur at any time.
 Ongoing activity could affect low-flying aircraft.

-A moderate gas-steam activity of the volcano continues.
+The extrusive-effusive eruption of the volcano continues, a strong fumarole activity, and an incandescence of the lava dome, and hot avalanches accompanies this process.
 Satellite data by KVERT showed a thermal anomaly over the volcano all week.

 IF YOU HAVE ANY QUESTIONS OR CONCERNS, PLEASE CONTACT:

 Dr. Olga A. Girina, Head of KVERT, IVS FEB RAS